 And now I am helping people cope with the accelerating impact of technology on the world of work – helping both those starting out, and those contemplating a mid-career change.
 There is wisdom in the saying “good judgement comes from experience, and experience comes from bad judgement” – and, as my story shows, I have gained a lot of experience!

-I’m not alone in this TechImpact business venture, having the support of advisors and independent contractors – but I am the ‘face’ that you will see.
+I’m not alone in this TechImpact business venture, having the support of my business partner, Ron Dragushan, and other advisors and independent contractors – but I am the ‘face’ that you will see.

 My Values and Beliefs

 I love to meet new people, and always try to reflect my personal mantra of ACCEPT and RESPECT.
 That means accepting people for who they are and where they’re at, and respecting their beliefs and values.
 (Acceptance is relatively easy, but respecting people with very different beliefs and values from my own can be a struggle!)

 The values I try to live by are best represented by the acronym FIGHTERS:

 Not only accepting people for who they are, but accepting change in life circumstances (including of course the intrusion of technology).

 My integrity is an essential part of my being.
 I represent myself by my actions, not just my words..